corcoran/Hangar/README.md

 **Q: Will Hangar drain my battery?**
 No!
 It uses very little memory and very little CPU.
 It also only runs while your phone is awake and does not hold wakelock.

-**Q: I want some apps to hide and show depending on my location, or if I'm at work, or...**
-Good news!
-This is what I'm calling Profiles and it's also in development.
-This is arguably the biggest addition/feature to add, but again, it's on the roadmap.

 **Q: Can I have the recency weight and in-app use stats last a week/month/6mos/etc?**
 Sorry again.
 Right now time is added forever.
-This is definitely something that will change, but there are other features that have priority right now.
+This is one of the highest priority features and will be coming in the near future.

 Screenshots
 ================